What is a Customer?

 - Hosted link: You want Conduit to gather KYB inputs and documents directly from the customer

-- Active: Customer is verified and can send and receive payments
+- Active: Verified and able to send and receive payments.

-- Expired: Customer verification has expired and needs to be renewed
+- Expired: Verification has expired and must be renewed.

-- Missing Information: Customer is missing required information and needs to be updated
+- Missing Information: Required information is incomplete and needs updating.

-- Account Onboarding Pending: Customer is in the process of being onboarded
+- Account Onboarding Pending: Verification is completed and customer is in the process of being onboarded.